Can you spot a true friend? Do your friends complicate your life more than benefit it? Read on to learn more.

 Life is full of lessons, and one painful one that most of us have encountered at some point in our lives, is that of a need to define the bounds of friendship.
-It can be painful because in defining the parameters of friendship, many of us have come to the realization that we have been “friends” with people who do not know what that really means, and we have been left feeling hurt and betrayed.
+It can be painful because in defining the parameters of friendship, many of us have come to the realization that we have been “friends” with people who do not have the same beliefs regarding it as we do.
+That means we have been left feeling hurt and betrayed.

 Friendship is a relationship built on trust, loyalty and understanding of each other’s needs.
-It is not based on greed, guilt or deceit, and yet many of us have had friendships with people we unknowingly formed a bond with, only to discover that the person never really had our best interest at heart.
+It should not based on greed, guilt or deceit, and yet many of us have had friendships with people only to discover that the person never really had our best interest at heart.
 To them friendships are formed based on what they can get from another person, as they live their life using people for their own means.

 So what defines a true friend then?
 A true friend is someone who is there for you when you need them, and reciprocates that back to you.
 An example of this is being able to call you at 2am because something major has happened to them and they need to talk to you.
 If this happens every once in a while and you know that you can call them at 2am if you needed to as well, this type of situation is okay.
 Now, if the 2am phone call happens every weekend because they are drunk and need a lift home, then that is a problem.